Surface Contour (3D Analyst)

 (Optional)

-The name of the field used to record whether a contour is a regular or an index contour.
-By default, the value is ‘Index’.
+The name of the field that specifies whether an isoline is an index contour.
+This will only be used if the Index Interval is defined.
+By default, the field name is Index.

 String